felipealfonsog/SpendWisePy/README.md

 1. Clone the repository using `git clone`.
 2. Install the required dependencies with `pip install -r requirements.txt`.

-   NOTE: If you are an Arch Linux user once you have installed Python and Pip, rename this file (Causes Issues):
+   NOTE: If you are an Arch Linux user once you have installed Python and Pip, rename this file (Causes some ssues about pip's externally-managed-environment error):
    This is in:

    ```